ineedmypills/OBS-Python/README.md

-## Embedded Python for OBS Studio
+# 🐍 Embedded Python for OBS Studio

 This package provides an embeddable version of **Python**, specifically optimized for use with **OBS Studio**.
-It includes essential components for developing powerful scripts and plugins to extend OBS functionality.
+It includes all the essential components for developing powerful scripts and plugins to extend OBS functionality.

----

-### Installation
+## ⚙️ Installation

 Follow these simple steps to install and configure embedded Python for OBS Studio: